krahets/hello-algo/en/docs/chapter_heap/heap.md

 In fact, **heaps are often used to implement priority queues, with max heaps equivalent to priority queues where elements are dequeued in descending order**.
 From a usage perspective, we can consider "priority queue" and "heap" as equivalent data structures.
 Therefore, this book does not make a special distinction between the two, uniformly referring to them as "heap."

-Common operations on heaps are shown in the Table 8-1 , and the method names depend on the programming language.
+Common operations on heaps are shown in Table 8-1, and the method names depend on the programming language.

 <p align="center"> Table 8-1 &nbsp; Efficiency of Heap Operations </p>